 Do you have one or more missing teeth?
 Do they cause you to limit your diet, avoid certain words, or make you think twice before smiling?
-If so, you’re far from alone, and the team at White Clay Dental is ready and able to help you.
+If so, you’re far from alone, and the team at White Clay Dental Associates is ready and able to help you.
 When it comes to handling missing teeth, you basically have four options: you can ignore them, get a bridge, be fitted for a denture, or have dental implants placed.
 To learn more about each and which one might be best for your particular situation, read on below.

 Unfortunately, if you’re already having problems with your missing teeth right now, they won’t simply go away over time.
 Because of the gaps in your smile, the exposed gum tissue is more likely to develop irritation, inflammation, and infections such as gum disease, which in itself can lead to even more tooth loss!
 Missing teeth can also throw off the balance of the bite, putting additional stress on the remaining teeth that leads to premature wear and tear.
 It’s also common for the remaining teeth to shift into any open space next to them, which can cause them to quickly become misaligned and appear crowded.